December 28, 2021

 Protect yourself, your family and our community

 Get vaccinated today!
 Vaccination is the best tool we have to help slow the spread of COVID-19.
-First and second doses of the free vaccine are widely available throughout our community to everyone who is 12 years and older.
-Booster doses of the Pfizer vaccine are available to select groups, see below for eligibility information.
+First and second doses of the free vaccine are widely available throughout our community to everyone who is 5 years and older.
+Booster doses of the Pfizer, Moderna and Johnson & Johnson vaccine are available to many groups, see below for eligibility and availability information.

 - Appointments are required for vaccination at St. Peter's